-The Philips 242E1GSJ is the cheapest 144Hz gaming monitor you can get!
+The Philips 242E1GSJ is one of the cheapest 144Hz gaming monitors you can get!
 What’s more, it features a wide color gamut support, a high contrast ratio, and AMD FreeSync.
 Sadly, it has a slow response time speed, so it’s not suited for fast-paced competitive gaming.

 The Philips 242E1GSJ is one of the most affordable 144Hz gaming monitors, allowing you to take advantage of your GPU’s high frame rates for a smoother gaming experience.

 Moreover, it offers a high contrast ratio and a wide color gamut for immersive picture quality.
 However, it has a rather slow pixel transition speed, which will make it unappealing to fast-paced and competitive gamers.

 The monitor is based on a 23.8″ flat-screen VA panel, most likely developed by CSOT (a sub-company of TCL).

 It boasts a static contrast ratio of 3,500:1, a peak brightness of 350-nits, and a wide 96% NTSC color gamut support, which is equivalent to ~126% sRGB or ~93% DCI-P3.

 The more common 1080p 144Hz VA models are based on Samsung’s curved VA panels, which have a bit lower 3,000:1 contrast ratio, a 250-nit peak brightness, and an optional wide color gamut backlight – depending on the monitor model/manufacturer.

 In truth, there’s no big difference in contrast ratio and brightness between these two panels.